cfkubo/cdc-debezium-postgres-rabbitmq/README.md

 FROM generate_series(1, 10) AS i;
 ```

-you should see data in your RabbitMQ queue
+> You should see data in your RabbitMQ queue

 ## References